 Commodity Forward and Futures-The Company is exposed to price fluctuations of various commodities used in its trading activities.
 The Company enters into commodity forward and futures contracts to reduce its exposures to price fluctuations on certain of its long-term commitments and inventory positions in such commodities.
 The Company utilizes commodity futures contracts that qualify as cash flow hedges to hedge certain commodity premium fluctuation risk.
-The effective portion of changes in the fair values of the commodity futures contracts that are designated as cash flow hedges is deferred and recognized in other comprehensive (loss) income and accumulated in "Cash flow hedges" in equity.
-Ineffective portions of changes in the fair values of commodity futures contracts that are designated as cash flow hedge is recognized directly in consolidated statements of profit and loss.
+The effective portion of changes in the fair values of the commodity futures contracts that are designated as cash flow hedges is deferred and recognized in other comprehensive income (loss) and accumulated in "Cash flow hedges" in equity.
+Ineffective portions of changes in the fair values of commodity futures contracts that are designated as cash flow hedges.

+The Company also utilizes commodity futures contracts that qualify as fair value hedges and designated such contracts to hedge the price fluctuation risk of precious metals, and the changes in the fair value of the futures contracts and inventories are included in "Cost of Revenue from Operating Activities" in the accompanying statements of profit and loss.
 Commodity Swaps-The Company is exposed to fluctuation in Ethylene price and bunker price, which is part of shipping cost.
 The Company entered into commodity swaps that qualify as cash flow hedges to hedge the risk of Ethylene price and bunker price fluctuation.
 The effective portion of changes in the fair values of commodity swaps is deferred and recognized in the "Cash flow hedges" in equity.
-Ineffective portions of changes in the fair values of the commodity swaps is recognized directly in consolidated statements of profit and loss.
+Ineffective portions of changes in the fair values of the commodity swaps is recognized directly in statements of profit and loss.

 Financial Swaps-The Company's financing, investing, and cash management activities are exposed to market risk from changes in interest rates and currency exchange rates.
-The Company designated interest rate swaps used to convert certain fixed-rate assets to floating-rate assets as fair value hedge to hedge changes in U.S. LIBOR interest rates, and the changes in the fair value of these swaps are included in "Sundry loss-net" in the accompanying consolidated statements of profit and loss.
+The Company designated interest rate swaps used to convert certain fixed-rate assets to floating-rate assets as fair value hedge to hedge changes in U.S. LIBOR interest rates, and the changes in the fair value of these swaps are included in "Sundry loss-net" in the accompanying statements of profit and loss.